Arthur151/ROMP/README.md

 Here are some great resources we benefit:

-- SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).
+- SMPL models and layer is borrowed from MPII [SMPL-X model](https://github.com/vchoutas/smplx).
+- Webcam pipeline is borrowed from [minimal-hand](https://github.com/CalciferZh/minimal-hand).
 - Some functions are borrowed from [HMR-pytorch](https://github.com/MandyMo/pytorch_HMR).
 - Some functions for data augmentation are borrowed from [SPIN](https://github.com/nkolot/SPIN).
 - Synthetic occlusion is borrowed from [synthetic-occlusion](https://github.com/isarandi/synthetic-occlusion)